info@trapca.org / admissions@trapca.org +255 737 063 640

 The Mechanics of Managing Export Credit Agencies (ECAs)

-The course will consider key aspects pertaining to establishing and managing the ECAs.
+The course will consider key aspects of establishing and managing the ECAs.
 It will delve into technical issues that define the roles, functions and operational dimensions of ECAs.
-Among others, it will look at operations of ECAs and practical common features of ECAs in the areas of application process, eligibility criteria, risk classifications, terms, and pricing.
-It will further look into the basic functions of ECAs in the context of: helping exporters meet officially supported foreign credit competition; providing financing to foreign buyers in the absence of private lenders or those willing to finance export sales including in the absences of risks; and taking of risks by ECAs beyond those that can be assumed by private lenders by virtue of their role to helping country’s lenders compete internationally.
-On the regulatory side, the course will look into regulations pertaining to ECAs.
-Among other a review of OECD regulations on official ECAs and various ways in which ECAs operate will be conducted.
-Inner workings of the relationships between ECAs and key stakeholders namely the exporters, consultants, attorneys, and advisors will be analysed.
-The course will further analyze the risks involved in differentiated export transactions in the context of ECAs.
-These will include political risks, which may include associated risks such as transfer risks, expropriation, war risks, cancellation of an existing import and export license.
-In this context, the OECD’s classification of risks will be considered.
-The course will further consider commercial risks in particular nonpayment as a result of bankruptcy, insolvency, protracted default, fluctuation in demand, unanticipated competition, shifts in tariffs, and/or failure to take up goods that have been shipped according to the supply contract.
-Last but not least, the course will cover basic financing needs of an exporter such as Pre-export working capital, Short-term export terms extended to importers, Medium- to long-term financing support to overseas importers, Project financing, Special export structures (e.g., leases, aircraft financing, on-lending credit facilities, etc.).
-It will also cover three forms of ECAs financing namely insurance, guarantees and loan of credit facilities.
+Among others, it will look at the operations of ECAs and practical common features of ECAs in the areas of the application process, eligibility criteria, risk classifications, terms, and pricing.
+It will further look into the basic functions of ECAs in the context of helping exporters meet officially supported foreign credit competition; providing financing to foreign buyers in the absence of private lenders or those willing to finance export sales including in the absence of risks; and taking of risks by ECAs beyond those that can be assumed by private lenders under their role to helping country’s lenders compete internationally.
+On the regulatory side, the course will look into regulations regarding ECAs.
+The course will further analyse the risks involved in differentiated export transactions in the context of ECAs including political risks and commercial risks.
+The course will cover the basic financing needs of an exporter.

 • Participants will acquire competency to describe how export credit agencies (ECAs) can assist exporters who have difficulties obtaining financing through traditional commercial sources